Make Extra Money When You Cash in on Kids’ Stuff

 If you have kids, you’re either about to start or have already been back-to-school shopping for this school year.
 That means your home is filled with an influx of new clothes, shoes, sporting equipment and more.
 If your kids’ rooms are overflowing and your storage closets are bursting at the seams, it’s the perfect time to sort through things and get rid of all the stuff your kids have outgrown or lost interest in.
 And the best part?
 You can make money doing it.
 That’s right!
-All your kids’ clutter can be worth cash.
-Here’s a list of kid’s stuff that has value, long after your kids are done using it.
+It’s time to cash in on kids’ stuff.

 Kids love to try new sports and activities, and they should!
 But not every sport is a natural fit for every kid.
 If you have a garage or storage room filled to bursting with the ghosts of sports past, find what’s still in good condition (nothing worn, torn or broken) and take it into your local sporting goods consignment store.
 You’ll get a few bucks (or more) and you’ll give another family the opportunity to save some money when their kid decides to try that sport.